 4.3 By Management Block: PATHS Maintain and promote open access for all.
 Maintain Public Rights of Way W5/15, W5/16 and W5/18 through the Nature Reserve.
-In addition maintain the linking paths between W5/18 and W5/16, W5/16 and W5/15 through Marrowbone Quarry as well as the path to the RIG site.
+In addition maintain the linking paths between W5/18 and W5/16, W5/16 and W5/15 through Nature Reserve as well as the path to the RIG site.
 Initiate ongoing/ rolling repairs where surface is deteriorating.
 Remove leaf fall and open up sections to light and drying effect where mud accumulating.
-Maintain 1m cut margin to 'easy access path' through regular mowing during the summer growing season.
-INFORMATION & INTERPRETATION Commission Photographic survey of Bothenhampton Nature Reserve as a record and means of monitoring change for future management plan processes.
+Maintain 1m cut margin to 'easy access path' INFORMATION & through regular mowing during the summer growing season.
+INTERPRETATION Commission Photographic survey of Bothenhampton Nature Reserve as a record and means of monitoring change for future management plan processes.
 Replace Dorset Council site entry boards with new Bridport/ Bothenhampton & Walditch Council boards.
-Maintain existing interpretation board and look to update with revised map and text during the next 5 years.
+Maintain existing interpretation boards and look to update with revised map and text during the next 5 years.
+Work with DIGs to design and install a new geological interpretation board in Wanderwell Quarry.
 Maintain bench with view over West Bay from Bridleway W5/15.

-GRASSLAND Define an experimental area either side of Bridleway W5/15 (Wych Hill to Burton Bradstock) as areas to clear and control scrub growth with volunteer labour.
+GRASSLAND Define an experimental area either side of Bridleway W5/15 ( Wych Hill to Burton Bradstock) as areas to clear and control scrub growth with volunteer labour.
 Undertake annual surveys of cleared areas.
-Explore the option of limited grazing cleared areas with livestock?
-Semi Natural Deciduous WOODLAND Commission a Silviculture survey of Bothenhampton Nature Reserve.
+Explore with local graziers the option of using stock to maintain cleared areas.
+WOODLAND Commission a Silviculture survey of Bothenhampton Nature Reserve.
 Pursue a continuous cover approach to tree management and produce a Forest Standard Woodland Management Plan.
 As part of the Woodland management plan develop a tree management programme to deal with to tree health and public safety issues.
 Establish a policy to leave dead wood standing where possible, otherwise removing limbs or reducing to approx. 5-10m height.
 All cut wood to be retained on site.
-Identify areas of natural regeneration and provide additional support to promote tree growth (clearing/mulching/ rabbit guards)

-Identify areas of former calcareous grassland to experiment with clearing back Blackthorn/ Bramble scrub and creating structural diversity through mini glades development.
+Identify areas of natural regeneration and provide additional support to promote tree growth ( clearing/mulching/ rabbit guards) Identify areas of former calcareous grassland to experiment with clearing back Blackthorn/ Bramble scrub and creating structural diversity through mini glades development.
 Install Bat and Bird Boxes.
-Regionally Important Geological site Work with Dorset RIG Group to ensure site is safe for educational visits.
-Undertake occasional scrub clearance in Wanderwell Quarry area.
-Removing Himalyan honeysuckle and Buddleia and controlling spread of Tutsan (Hypericum androsaemum).
+Geology and Industrial History Features Work with Dorset RIG Group to ensure that the area designated as a Local Geology Site is appropriately managed for scientific and education purposes.